zkVerify/zkVerify-qa/README.md

 3. Check if the `subquery-node` is running without errors

-   - If is returning the error `Value of ChainId does not match across all endpoints` we will need to update the `SUBQUERY_NODE_CHAIN_ID` from the [.src/e2e-tests/.env](.src/e2e-tests/.env) to the one that is expecting
+   - If is returning the error `Value of ChainId does not match across all endpoints` we will need to update the `SUBQUERY_NODE_CHAIN_ID` from the [src/e2e-tests/.env](./src/e2e-tests/.env#L19) to the one that is expecting
+   - If is returning the error `ERROR Having a problem when getting finalized block Error: Latest Finalized Height is not available` and stopping the workflow, that's because the `local_node` is not finished syncing, you can comment the `docker compose down -v` from [.github/workflows/CI-e2e-tests.yml](.github/workflows/CI-e2e-tests.yml#L95) and execute the workflow again.

 4. Check if the `attestation-bot` is running and dosen't have any errors
    - If returning `Cannot read properties of undefined (reading 'query') {}` could be a problem with the initialization order of the services.
-Check the list of dependes_on in the docker-compose file and make sure they are started in the correct order.
+Check the list of `depends_on` in the docker-compose file and make sure they are started in the correct order.
    - If the service get stuck in the `Waiting for contract data file to be ready...` check the `anvil-node` logs and double check the volumes, sometimes we need to clean up the volumes.